Universal Credit: How to claim

 - Child Benefit reference numbers for any children you have

-After applying online you will be contacted, usually by text, and asked to go for an interview at the Jobcentre where you’ll need to provide evidence of the information you have entered in the online application form, so it’s worth spending a bit of time getting it all together before you apply and to take to your interview.
+After applying online you will be asked to go for an interview at your local Jobcentre plus office.
+You will need to provide evidence of the information you have entered in the online application form, so it’s worth spending a bit of time getting it all together before you apply and to take to your interview.

 The Jobcentre Plus Interview

 This interview is with a Jobcentre Plus staff member who’ll become your work coach.
 You will see them regularly for support helping you find a job.
 See The Claimant Commitment for more information.

 If you miss your interview your application will be cancelled, you’ll not get any universal credit and will have to apply again.

 For more information call the Lone Parent Helpline on 0808 801 0323